Updates: Check the release notes for new features and product updates.

 How it works

-When your RBM agent uses Dialogflow integration, Dialogflow handles every message between the user and your RBM agent.
+When your RBM agent uses the Dialogflow integration, Dialogflow handles every message between the user and your RBM agent.
 However, your RBM agent needs to make an API call to start the conversation.
 This call includes the phone number of the user you want to contact and the first intent you want to trigger in your Dialogflow agent, typically something to start the conversation with the user.

 RBM agent makes an API call

-The RBM Platform then contacts your Dialogflow agent to trigger the specified intent.
+The RBM platform then contacts your Dialogflow agent to trigger the specified intent.

-RBM Platform contacts Dialogflow agent
+RBM platform contacts Dialogflow agent

-Dialogflow sends a response, which the RBM Platform sends to the user.
+Dialogflow sends a response, which the RBM platform sends to the user.

 Dialogflow agent sends message to user

-When the user responds, the RBM Platform sends that response back to Dialogflow, which processes the user's text and returns a response.
+When the user responds, the RBM platform sends that response back to Dialogflow, which processes the user's text and returns a response.

 User and Dialogflow agent communicate through RBM

-The Dialogflow agent and the user continue to respond to each other, through the RBM Platform, until the conversation finishes.
+The Dialogflow agent and the user continue to respond to each other, through the RBM platform, until the conversation finishes.

 Design considerations